afontainec/chinchay-docs/docs/docs/chainfile.md

   models: {
     directory: path.join(__dirname, 'server', 'models'), },
+  controllers: {
+    directory: path.join(__dirname, 'server', 'controllers'), },
+  routes: {
+    directory: path.join(__dirname, 'server', 'routes'), },
   knex:  path.join(__dirname, 'knex.js')
 };
 ```

-if no directory for the models is given, model files will be generated in a `models` directory on the repository.
+If these configurations are not set, the model, controller and routes will be generate in a `models`, `controllers` and `routes` directory in the root of the repository.
+If the directory does not exist it will create it.

 ::: tip
   I always group all the backend-related (models, controllers, routes, etc) in a server folder.
 :::

-## Controller

-## Routes

 ## views